 Option c: 18 months of Study Item for above 6 objectives + Other objectives listed in discussion item below.
 Last 6 months for Work Item phase.
 Scope of the WI will be based on ‘interim’ conclusions of the study after 12 months.

-s
+Option (d): 9 months of Study Item for above 6 objectives + 9 months of Work Item phase.
+Scope of WI will be based on conclusions of the study.